volodymyrhudyma/blog/content/blog/react-hooks-useref.md

 ## Access DOM Elements

-This is, probably, the most common use case for the **useRef()**, which can store the reference to a DOM element:
+This is probably the most common use case for **useRef()**, which can store the reference to a DOM element:

 ```jsx
 import React, { useRef, useEffect } from "react";